MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Magnetic Circuit

-8. Magnetic field strength is
+8. Magnetic field has -

 9 / 20